ai-forever/OCR-model/README.md

 OCR-model is a part of [ReadingPipeline](https://github.com/ai-forever/ReadingPipeline) repo.

+## Demo

+In the [demo-OCR.ipynb](scripts/demo-OCR.ipynb) you can find an example of usage of OCR-model (you can run it in your Google Colab).

 ## Quick setup and start

 - Nvidia drivers >= 470, CUDA >= 11.4